Motorsports with Emily: How to Indycar

 Photo of NTT IndyCar cars lining up to qualify from the general admission area.

 After a thrilling qualifying where Andretti Global driver Kyle Kirkwood set pole position, we explored the city of Nashville.
-Later in the night, we stopped to get gas at a Shell in Lebanon, and there a nice Corvette that had pulled into the station by us.
+Later in the night, we stopped to get gas at a Shell in Lebanon, and there a nice Corvette pulled in.
 When the driver got out, and I saw a bleach-blonde mullet, I quickly realized it was none other than A.J.
 Foyt Enterprises driver Santino Ferrucci.

-We had a short but sweet conversation wishing him luck on the race.
-This oddly enough solidified my impression that most Indycar drivers, despite their popularity and talent, do not get recognized too often in public.
+We had a short but sweet conversation, wishing him luck on the race.
+This, oddly enough, solidified my impression that most IndyCar drivers, despite their popularity and talent, do not get recognized often in public.
 Especially by 20-year-old women.

-Race day general admission was more filled, and a new barrier had been put up, allowing drivers to make their way to the pre-race festivities.
+Race day general admission was busier, and a new barrier had been put up, allowing drivers to make their way to the pre-race festivities.
 Most drivers interacted with the fans, dishing out high-fives and autographs and posing for photos.
 Two of the drivers I asked stopped for photos.

 Ferrucci took a photo with Cobb, he finished P6.

-Meyer Shank Racing driver David Malukas, he finished P9.
+Meyer Shank Racing driver David Malukas, who finished P9.

 The race started at 2:30 pm and held my attention with a vice-grip.
-To our pleasure, we joined the grandstand at no extra charge.
-There the view was spectacular, allowing us to see practically the whole oval and pit lane.
+To our pleasure, a few minutes in, we were able to join the grandstand at no extra charge.
+There, the view was spectacular, allowing us to see the whole oval and pit lane.

 A photo taken of Cobb after the race from the grandstands.